-PROJECT
+PROJECT Taos Plateau Fencing Project

 Notice to the Parties shall be given at the above addresses.

-The Design Professional is .
+The Design Professional is Not Applicable.

 The relationship of the Parties, the extent of the Agreement, and the definitions of key terms, such as Contract Documents, Final Completion, and Work, are described in this article.